Skip to content

 Correcting Memories

 Information changes.
-Something you ingested six months ago may now be outdated.
-Graphnosis has a structured correction flow that updates a memory precisely, without re-ingesting an entire source — and without ever quietly destroying what was there before.
+Something you ingested six months ago may now be outdated, or you want to add detail to an existing memory.
+Graphnosis has a structured edit flow that changes a memory precisely, without re-ingesting an entire source — and without ever quietly destroying what was there before.

 Deterministic by default